shahrzadaslami/speech-to-text-python/README.md

-# Speech to text by python and
+# Speech to text by python